 The buyer associate clicks the login button in the storefront user interface.

-The browser is redirected to the Keycloak identity provider to enter the credentials.
+The browser is redirected to the configured OpenID Connect identity provider for authentication.

 The browser is redirected to the storefront with an authentication code to create a user session on successful authentication.